PRESENTERS INFLUENCERS ABOUT US REFERENCES BLOG CONTACT

 Felicity Aston 's Biography

-Felicity Aston MBE is an author, speaker, student research scientist and polar explorer.
-She became the first woman to ski alone across Antarctica in 2012 after 1744km which took 59 days to complete. and which gave her a place in the book of Guinness World Records.
+British polar explorer Felicity Aston MBE is an author, speaker and student research scientist.
+In 2012 she became the first woman to ski alone across Antarctica.
+It was a journey of 1744km that took 59 days to complete and which gave her a place in the book of Guinness World Records.

-Felicity's Polar journey began in 2000, when she travelled to Antarctica as a Meteorologist with the British Antarctic Survey.
-By the age of Age 23, she had spent a continuous period of two and a half years monitoring climate and ozone at Rothera Research Station on the Antarctic Peninsula.
+At 23, Felicity travelled to Antarctica for the first time with the British Antarctic Survey as a Meteorologist.
+She spent a continuous period of two and a half years (including two consecutive winters) at Rothera Research Station on the Antarctic Peninsula to monitor climate and ozone.

-Felicity went on to organise and lead numerous expeditions globally, but particularly to the Polar Regions.
-Her expeditions have included the first British Women’s crossing of Greenland, a 6000km drive to the South Pole, a 36,000km drive to the Pole of Cold, and leading international teams of women on ski expeditions to both the North and South Poles.
+Felicity has gone on to organise and lead numerous expeditions to remote places around the world, but particularly to the Polar Regions.
+Her expeditions have included the first British Women’s crossing of Greenland, a 6000km drive to the South Pole, a 36,000km drive to the Pole of Cold, leading international teams of women on record-setting ski expeditions to both the North and South Poles, and, most recently, spearheading a four-year, pan-Arctic project to collect scientific information about Arctic Ocean sea ice - a project supported by the Rolex Perpetual Planet Initiative.

 Felicity continues to explore, specialising in new and exciting ways to communicate the expedition experience to the wider world.
-Her Kaspersky Lab Commonwealth Antarctic Expedition was the first to ‘Tweet to the Pole’ and material from her Pole of Cold expedition has been developed into a travelling art exhibition.
-She has written five Felicity Aston books, collaborated on several others.
-She is a regular contributor for various publications in the UK and abroad.
+Her Kaspersky Lab Commonwealth Antarctic Expedition was the first to ‘Tweet to the Pole’ and material from her Pole of Cold expedition was developed into a travelling art exhibition.
+She has written five books, contributed to several others, and regularly produces articles for various publications in the UK and abroad.

 In 2013 she spent a month flying across North America in an airship co-presenting a two part BBC Science documentary about the atmosphere called ‘Operation Cloud Lab: Secrets of the Skies’ and in 2016 retraced the route of the 1898 Klondike Goldrush across the Yukon, co-presenting a documentary mini-series for BBC History.
 She has since taken part in numerous independent films including a film about climate change by Groundtruth Productions for COP26 and Exposure, a Holly Morris film about Felicity’s 2018 Euro-Arabian North Pole expedition project.

-Felicity works closely with a number of expedition-related organisations, charities and projects as trustee, patron or ambassador.
-Including The British Antarctic Monument Trust, Equal Adventure, the First Women project and the Great Britain and Northern Ireland Chapter of The Explorers Club.
-She is proud Godmother to the PC6 ice-class expedition ship, Silver Endeavour.
+When not on expedition, Felicity has worked closely with a number of expedition-related organisations, charities and projects as trustee, patron or ambassador: including The British Antarctic Monument Trust, Equal Adventure, the First Women project and the Great Britain and Ireland Chapter of The Explorers Club.
+She is proud to be Godmother to the PC6 ice-class expedition ship, Silver Endeavour.

 Felicity Aston is ready to inspire your teams!